William Fitzwilliam Owen: Family

 Vice Admiral Owen was twice married: first in January 1818 to Martha Evans with whom he had two daughters (see Captain John James Robinson-Owen), secondly 11 December 1852 in Saint John, New Brunswick to Amy (née Vernon) Nicholson widow of Captain Thomas L. Nicholson (see William Johnstone Ritchie).

 Owen was promoted Rear Admiral in 1841 and Vice Admiral in 1854.
 He died on 3 November 1857 at St. John, New Brunswick.

-Legacy
+Death and legacy

+Upon Fitzwilliam Owen's death, he was buried by candle-light in the family's tiny chapel, which was noted as "a fitting close to an eccentric life".

 A species of African chameleon, Trioceros oweni, was named in his honor by British zoologist John Edward Gray in 1831.